csiebler/aml-automl-custom-component/README.md

 # aml-automl-custom-component

 A custom component for using AutoML in Designer for Batch Scoring.
-Import via the `Modules` capability in Azure Machine Learning Studio (point it to `https://github.com/csiebler/aml-automl-custom-component/blob/main/automl_scoring.spec.yaml`) and then use in Azure Machine Learning Designer.
+It supports the following AutoML models:

+* Classification
+* Regression
+* Forecasting

 ![alt text](media/screenshot.png "Screenshot of the custom component")

+## Instructions

+1. Import via the `Modules` capability in Azure Machine Learning Studio (point it to `https://github.com/csiebler/aml-automl-custom-component/blob/main/automl_scoring.spec.yaml`)
+1. Then use in Azure Machine Learning Designer
+1. Specify our AutoML experiment name, e.g., `automl-credit` and point it to the `run_id` of the model you want to use, e.g. `AutoML_13528b38-bfe2-449e-9b43-967de35ecb3f_0`

 ## Running locally and testing